 If the above remedies do not help to ease your discomfort with hiccups, paying a visit to the doctor would seem wise

 Normally, hiccups are not indicative of anything serious for you or your baby, but since anything can make a new pregnant woman worry, there is no harm in seeing a doctor and seeking his opinion.
+If you are wondering when are fetal hiccups a cause to worry, the answer is when they stop suddenly or increase suddenly.
 At the end, it is all about the well-being of both you and your baby, and anything that may sound uncomfortable should be discussed with the doctor.
 If you are considering taking any medications for hiccups, make sure you consult your doctor first.